kaidez/kaidez.com/_posts/2015-06-15-write-code.md

 * __Track your progress with GitHub:__ building up that above commit map was a nice way to track the progress of my daily coding.
 Lengthening my "Current Streak" as much as I could was always a nice pat on the back I gave myself.
 Do the same if you can.

 * __Write a lot of code, but make sure you maintain a work/life balance:__ [I tweeted about coding everyday once](https://twitter.com/kaidez/status/596670528515104768) but Christian Heilmann chimed in saying that a social life is also needed.
 I didn't say that in my original tweet but do agree with him.
-Too many programmers code morning, noon and night while sacrificing their social life.
-To be clear: I definitely don't recommend that.
+Too many programmers code morning, noon and night while sacrificing their social life, and I definitely don't recommend that.
+John Resig highlights the importance of a work/life/side project balance in his blog post and as mentioned above, I took breaks during a few weekends.
+And the weekends that I did code, it wasn't THAT much as I was with my family.

-* __Share what you learn:__ my next tutorial might be on a well-documented jQuery thing that's been discussed on countless other blogs.
-But it helped me solve a problem and changed my approach to building web apps.
-If I share what I learned in an elegant way, I know the tutorial will help someone else.
+* __Share what you learn:__ my next tutorial might be on a well-documented part of the jQuery API that's been discussed on countless other blogs.
+But it helped me solve a problem and changed my approach to building web apps so I should share that in my blog.
+And if I share what I learned in an elegant way, I know the tutorial will help someone else.
 You should do the same: start a blog and write a lot of posts that say, "this was my problem, this is how I solved it, this is what I learned."
 Write posts with the goal of helping people instead of inciting them to click on ads.

 ## Conclusion
 [Alex Sexton](https://twitter.com/SlexAxton "Visit Alex Sexton on Twitter") delivered the best statement ever for learning web development: